NagulapalliSudarshan/maze-solver/README.md

 You can use this package to solve a maze by selecting either BFS or DFS for pathfinding.

 # Parameters
-maze: A 2D array representing the maze.
+- maze: A 2D array representing the maze.
 Each cell can be 0 (open path) or 1 (wall).
-start: An array representing the starting point in the format [row, col].
+- start: An array representing the starting point in the format [row, col].
-end: An array representing the ending point in the format [row, col]. algorithm (optional): The algorithm to use for pathfinding.
+- end: An array representing the ending point in the format [row, col].
+- algorithm (optional): The algorithm to use for pathfinding.
 Can be either 'bfs' (default) or 'dfs'.

-# Algorithms
+## Algorithms
-BFS (Breadth-First Search): Finds the shortest path from the start to the end.
+- BFS (Breadth-First Search): Finds the shortest path from the start to the end.
 It explores the maze level by level.
-DFS (Depth-First Search): Finds a valid path from the start to the end (not necessarily the shortest).
+- DFS (D- epth-First Search): Finds a valid path from the start to the end (not necessarily the shortest).
 It explores as deep as possible before backtracking.

-# Methods
+## Methods
-solve(): Solves the maze using the selected algorithm ('bfs' or 'dfs').
-Returns the path from the start to the end. reconstructPath(parent): Reconstructs the path from the end to the start using the parent mapping.
+- solve(): Solves the maze using the selected algorithm ('bfs' or 'dfs').
+Returns the path from the start to the end.
-Contributing
-Feel free to fork the repository, make changes, and submit pull requests.
-Contributions are always welcome!
+- reconstructPath(parent): Reconstructs the path from the end to the start using the parent mapping.

 ## Example
 ```bash